-- A. Documents indicating that the instruction/supervision that the candidate provides to students is considered to be effective when rated by department faculty colleagues, chair, and/or current students. - B. SIR reports and/or alternative assessment instruments indicating that students have ranked the overall quality of the candidate's instruction/supervision as being effective - C. Reports from colleagues, chair, students, and/or others provide evidence of effectiveness in such areas of instruction/supervision as 1) course organization and/or planning, 2) classroom communication, 3) faculty/student interaction, 4) assignments, exams, and/or grading, and/or 5) supplemental instructional methods - D. Documentation provides evidence that the candidate keeps abreast of new material, e.g., attendance at continuing education workshops, reading, updating, and/or developing new materials - E. Award(s) for outstanding (effective) teaching/supervision - F. Course syllabi, exams, and/or assignment sheets reflect revision and currency of information presented to students and/or instructional/supervision methods used in interacting with students - G. Documents indicate commitment to teaching through such activities as participation on dissertation committees, independent studies and/or arranged courses, and/or other "other than traditional" course delivery venues - H. Evidence of collaborative projects completed with students as part of teaching/supervision assignments (e.g., projects, reports, articles, presentations) - I. Evidence of presentations that arise from work with students in class, practicum, and/or related academic activities - I. Evidence of participation as guest lecturer in others' classes - K. Evidence of appropriate teaching/supervision load given other goals and university assignments - L. Evidence of participation in and effectiveness of student academic advising - M. Participation in activities, workshops, and/or conferences designed to improve teaching/supervision
+- A. Insightful statements reflecting self-evaluation, self-reflection, and goal-oriented plans with regard to teaching and supervision - B. Documents indicating that the instruction/supervision that the candidate provides to students is considered to be effective when rated by department faculty colleagues, chair, and/or current students - C. Student evaluation reports and alternative assessment instruments, when available, indicating that students have rated the overall quality of the candidate's instruction/supervision as being effective - D. Reports from colleagues, chair, students, and/or others provide evidence of effectiveness in such areas of instruction/supervision as: - 1) Course organization and/or planning - 2) Classroom communication - 3) Faculty/student interaction - 4) Assignments, exams, and/or grading - 5) Supplemental instructional methods - E. Documentation provides evidence that the candidate keeps abreast of new material, e.g., attendance at continuing education workshops, reading, updating, and/or developing new materials - F. Award(s) for outstanding teaching/supervision - G. Course syllabi, exams, and/or assignment sheets reflect revision and currency of information presented to students and/or instructional/supervision methods used in interacting with students - H. Documents indicate commitment to teaching through such activities as participation on dissertation committees, independent studies and/or arranged courses, and/or other "other than traditional" course delivery venues - I. Evidence of collaborative projects completed with students as part of

+- teaching/supervision assignments (e.g., projects, reports, articles, presentations) - J. Evidence of presentations that arise from work with students in class, practicum, and/or related academic activities - K. Evidence of participation as guest lecturer in others' classes - L. Evidence of appropriate teaching/supervision load given other goals and university assignments - M. Evidence of participation in and effectiveness of student academic advising, if applicable - N. Participation in professional development activities, workshops, and/or conferences designed to improve teaching/supervision - O. Evidence related to the development of new courses, programs, or delivery modalities, including attention to career readiness, experiential learning or community engagement